slurmulon/blot/README.md

 API Blueprint + Hercule + Hazy = Magical documentation, fixtures, and tests

 * Unifies documentation and fixtures
-* Reference and embed documentation / test fixtures by patterns or name
+* Reference and embed data (markdown, fixtures, sub-fixtures, etc.) by patterns or name
 * Increases readability and dramatically eases maintenance of documentation, fixtures and tests

 ## Summary